kswedberg/jquery-carousel-lite/readme.md

 If you want to do some logic before the slide starts and after the slide ends, you can register these 2 callbacks.
 Inside the functions, `this` is the div on which the .jCarouselLite() method is called.
-The functions will be passed two arguments:
+The functions will be passed three arguments:

 1. Array of elements that are visible at the time of callback.
 2. Boolean indicating whether the direction is forward (`true`) or backward (`false`);
+3. Object containing information that differs depending on what triggered the advance.
+If triggered by clicking one of the `btnGo` elements, for example, the object has two properties: `btnGo`, which references the clicked DOM element, and `btnGoIndex`, presenting the index of the clicked DOM element in relation to the other "btnGo" buttons.

 ```javascript
 $('div.carousel').jCarouselLite({